-All staff:
+1.6.1 - All staff:

-- Governing bodies will ensure that all staff members undergo safeguarding and child protection training at induction. - Will receive appropriate safeguarding and child protection training, which is regularly updated. - All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
-This is to ensure that they are able to comply with the legal expectations under the PREVENT duty. - In addition, all staff should receive safeguarding and child protection updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively (KCSIE, 2020). - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.
+- Governing bodies and proprietors will ensure that all staff members undergo safeguarding and child protection (including online safety) training at induction. - Will receive appropriate safeguarding and child protection (including online safety) refresher training at least on annually (via formal training, email e-bulletins and staff meetings).

+- All staff must complete FGM awareness training and will understand their legal duty under the Mandatory Reporting Duty. - All staff must complete PREVENT awareness training.
+This is to ensure that they can comply with the legal expectations under the PREVENT duty. - Staff training includes clear reference to internal whistleblowing policy and guidance for escalating concerns.